|

 1960s looking towards Trinity Church.
 Woolworth's

-moved across the road from this location and survived until the 21st century
+moved across the road from this location and survived until 2008

 then was closed!